Sherri Littlefield

 Sherri Littlefield (born Sherri Nienass; January 24, 1987) also known as Sherri Nienass Littlefield, is an American artist, photographer, curator and art dealer.
-She is most known for her elaborate curatorial projects, and as the former director of Foley Gallery in the Lower East Side of Manhattan.
+She is most known for her elaborate curatorial projects, and as the former director of Foley Gallery on the Lower East Side of Manhattan.

 In 2016, Littlefield founded treat gallery, a collaborative project that helps nonprofits and underrepresented artists through contemporary art.

 Personal life

 Sherri was born in Milwaukee, Wisconsin, raised in Central Florida and graduated from Eau Gallie High School in 2005.
 Littlefield identifies as Christian, is a practicing Lutheran, and attends Lutheran Church Missouri Synod church Our Saviour New York.
-Littlefield is friends with musicians Melanie Penn and Ben Platt the latter of which performed songs from his debut solo album Sing to Me Instead in early 2019 at Foley Gallery.
 Littlefield is a fan of WWE, and attended WrestleMania 36.

 In 2014, she married former music therapist turned editor and writer Andrew Littlefield in Atlanta, Georgia.
-Their wedding colors were garnet and gold, the official colors of Florida State University.
-Together, they currently reside in the Crown Heights neighborhood of Brooklyn, New York.
+As of 2018, they resided in the Crown Heights neighborhood of Brooklyn, New York.

 Education

 Littlefield graduated with a BS in studio art in 2009 from Florida State University in Tallahassee, Florida, where she was a member of Marching Chiefs and classmates with multi-media and installation artist Rachel Rossin.
 She received her master's degree in fine arts in emerging media from the University of Central Florida in 2012.
 American interdisciplinary artist Wanda Raimundi-Ortiz served on her graduate thesis committee.
 Littlefield was honored as a 30 under 30 recipient in 2016 for "recognition as an outstanding young alumni who strives for greatness in her professional and personal life."

 After a summer internship at Tandem Press, in Madison, Wisconsin, Littlefield completed graduate school at UCF.